Attributes

 Attribute scores, commonly called stats, have different uses:

 "Advantage" on a roll means you roll twice and pick the best outcome, while a "disadvantage" forces you to pick the worst.
-If you have advantage twice, you roll 3 dice, and so on.
-Every instance of disadvantage cancels out one advantage.
+If you have more than one advantage, you roll one more dice, and so on.
+Every disadvantage cancels out an advantage!

 "Proficiency" with a weapon type means you have advantage on accuracy.
-You can attain mastery using a talent, if you wish.
+You can attain mastery using a talent, if you wish, to confer even more bonuses.

 Here is a template for a player's stat block when played over Internet chat: